JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 operations and learn how to express your computation in terms of them.
 Luckily, if you already know how to write
 [iterator comprehensions](https://docs.julialang.org/en/v1/manual/arrays/#Generator-Expressions),
-there is not much more to learn for accessing to a large class of data parallel computations.
+there is not much more to learn for accessing a large class of data parallel computations.

 \note{